The chopper craze is dead long live the Cafe Racer!

 With a minimal build comes minimal body work, however I want to keep the original tank.
 For a front guard to keep things legal, I purchased a fibreglass guard for another project over 10 years ago and I need to revisit it to see if its still suitable, otherwise a more modern plastic guard cut down or modified will be used (work in progress).

 The seat and tail hump will be a custom creation, I have a hump seat purchased with the front guard over 10 years ago and I am still tempted to use it.
 I need to make a trial fitup and match it to the loop I intend to install.
-The hump design will also dictate the rear tail/brake light and finally the blinker choice.
-Just to keep it legal.

 I need to build a custom harness, since most of the factory items will be replaced with better items.
 The custom zx10 switchgear wont directly connect to the z650, and the charging system will be replaced with a z900 regulator/rectifier single piece unit.
 Then there are the changes to blinkers and headlight and a host of other smaller changes.